How much is corporation tax in Germany? Rates, scope and legal basis

 flat-rate tax advice digital bookkeeping

-Like Gewerbesteuer (trade tax), corporation tax is a business tax and is supplemented by other types of tax that entrepreneurs pay on their income from business activities.
+Corporation tax in Germany is a tax on the income of certain legal entities including corporations, foundations and associations.
+Like trade tax, corporation tax is a business tax and is supplemented by other types of taxes that entrepreneurs pay on their income from business activities.

 What is the acronym for corporation tax in Germany?

-In most cases, Körperschaftsteuer (corporation tax) is simply abbreviated as KSt.
+In most cases, corporation tax 💬Körperschaftsteuer is simply abbreviated as KSt.
 In the past, KöSt was also commonly used as an abbreviation.

 Who has to pay corporation tax in Germany?

-Who has to pay corporation tax is regulated by the KStG (Corporation Tax Act), which is closely based on the EStG (Income Tax Act).
-Section 1 of the KStG states that the following are subject to corporation tax:
+Who has to pay corporation tax is regulated by the Corporation Tax Act, which is closely based on the Income Tax Act.
+The following are subject to corporation tax:

-• Kapitalgesellschaften (corporations/incorporated companies) such as the AG, GmbH & the UG (haftungsbeschränkt)
+• Corporations / incorporated companies such as the AG, GmbH & the UG (haftungsbeschränkt)

 • Mutual insurance and pension fund associations

-• Vereine (associations), Anstalten (institutions), Stiftungen (foundations) & other special-purpose assets under private law without legal capacity
+• Associations, institutions, foundations & other special-purpose assets under private law without legal capacity

 • Legal entities under public law with businesses of a commercial nature